 - Lastly, Nebraska requires applicants to report all business equipment, fixtures, and machinery.
 The owner’s estimate of current market price may be used.
 If the estimate seems inaccurate, other sources such as an auctioneer or a county assessor may be consulted.

-Exempt Assets for an applicant in Nebraska include:
+Exempt Assets in 2023 for an applicant in Nebraska include:

 ii.
 One car.

 iii.
 Pre-paid funeral plans up to $4,834 for an individual.

 Spousal Rules for 2023:

 Amount of assets community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses worth a minimum of $29,724 and a maximum of $148,620.
 If the community spouse’s assets do not equal the minimum, the long-term care spouse is able to transfer assets until the minimum is reached.

 Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has an income of less than $2,289 per month.
 The maximum amount of income a community spouse can keep is $3,715.50.

 - There is a personal needs allowance of $60/month for the spouse receiving nursing home care.

 Nebraska long term care insurance partnership in 2023: